omerbsezer/Fast-Terraform/EC2-VPC-Ubuntu-Win-SSH-RDP.md

 - SSH key-pairs (public and private key) are used to connect remote server.
 Public key (xx.pub) is on the remote server, with private key, user can connect using SSH.

-- There are 2 ways of creating SSH key-pairs (public and private key):
+- There are 2 ways of creating key-pairs (public and private key):
   - Creating them on Cloud (AWS)
   - Creating them on-premise